EliteV1/Last-Journey/Assets/CorgiEngine/readme.txt

 - /Common : a bunch of stuff (scenes, sprites, animations...) that don't belong to any particular demo, but may be used by any demo.
 Stuff like the startscreen, loading screen, etc, will go in there. /Common also contains the main /Scripts folder, which is the actual engine : all the scripts that make it work, grouped by theme.
 This includes camera scripts, character controllers, enemy AI, health management, ladders, jumpers, level management, etc...
 It's all sorted for you in the right folders.
 - /Demos : grouped by demo types (pixel, 2d, 3d...), it contains everything from sprite to prefabs that make these demo work
+- /ThirdParty : contains scripts and resources created by More Mountains that are not directly specific to the Corgi Engine : the InventoryEngine, provided as a gift, will help you create and use inventories, MMInterface is a library aimed at creating UI elements in Unity, and MMTools is a large library of helpers supporting the Corgi Engine.

 In the demos/common folders you'll usually find the following structure :
 - Animations : contains all the animations in the game